Kousay-Jebir/eCommerceApp/README.md

 Moderators are admins who can perform the same operation on the database of Users ( they work on the category "USER") whereas customers will not be able to perform these actions The logic of this is implemented throught the Admin menu
+4. **Interactive men**
+The application as a whole is usuable via an interactive console interface menu Types of menus you will see are :
+- Authentification menu
+- Admin is logged in menu includes welcome page, dashboard for moderation and stock management
+- Customer is logged in menu includes welcome page, shopping interface , shopping cart interface and other ..
+These menus are implemented throught various methods in each classes